mcmurtrs/Making-a-Phylogenetic-Tree-with-BUSCO-Genes/README.md

         os.unlink(f)
 ```

 # Step 7: Add a prefix onto the genes that passed to attach them to each sample

+# EXTRA STEPS THAT ARE NOT REQUIRED BUT MAY BE USEFUL FOR OTHER ANALYSIS:

+# Step 7: Add a prefix onto the genes that passed to attach them to each sample
 - After you have finished deleted the genes we don't want add the prefix and cp all the files to a new directory called BUSCO_GENES